Blocks are the building blocks of Minecraft (no pun intended) - just like everything else in Minecraft, they're stored in registries.

 You can either restart the game or build your mod and press F3+T to apply changes - and you should see that the block has a name in the creative inventory and other places such as the statistics screen.

-To make the texture show up in-game, you must create a block model which can be found in the assets/mod-id/models/block/condensed_dirt.json
+To make the texture show up in-game, you must create a block model which can be found in the assets/example-mod/models/block/condensed_dirt.json file for the "Condensed Dirt" block.
+For this block, we're going to use the block/cube_all model type.

 {